 What is a modern workplace culture?

 Organizations looking for new ways to engage employees recognize the key role of workplace culture.
-Workplace culture is the comprehensive experience employees have in their work environment.
+Workplace culture is the comprehensive experience employees have in their work environments.
 Workplace culture impacts how it feels for employees to come to work every day and establishes norms for how they interact with one another and their supervisors.

 Traditional workplace culture, which is often rooted in hierarchy, an authoritative communication style and strict policies (e.g., set working hours, formal dress code, inflexible work arrangements), is being replaced with a new, modern workplace culture.
 Modern workplace cultures engage employees in open dialogue, inspire them to think creatively, trust them to manage their work schedules with autonomy and empower them to collaborate to reach business decisions.